bobev18/py3chess/README.md

 To avoid another cycle, the updated data should be passed into heatmap
 --- initial naive_moves for a piece need to be processed via the current naive_moves method !!! also for newly created pieces (pawn promos), the initial state also needs to be done via the current method !!!

+DICTS ARE NOT ORDERED !
+bq@d8 path {'b8': False, 'a8': False, 'c8': False}
+===> no blocking

+change path structure to parallel lists!!!